panel-attack/panel-attack/readme_characters.md

 #### Corners

 These will get drawn on top of filler / side sprites

+Aspect Ratio: 8:3
 Recommended size: 48x18px
 "topleft", "botleft", "topright", "botright"
 The names say everything.